dwedigital/pinpoint_indeed_parser/README.md

 1. `python3 cli.py client` - will allow you to search source name or client name
 2. `python3 cli.py ref` - will ask you for the reference ID of a particular job.
 Useful for debugging a specific job as provides a lot more info on one job

+Each time `cli.py` is run it will check the created time of the `indeed_feed_{date_time}.xml` file.
+If it does not exist or is older than 1 hour it will re-download and parse the feed and save a new XML file in your working directory. **This can take c.
+2 mins longer**

 ### Client search

 You will get asked if you want to use fuzzy search.
 9 times out of 10 you likely will as this will look to see if your entered term/phrase is in the source name or client name as well as checking with or without spaces.